Xiaolong-Wu/encodeCA1/README.md

 # encodeCA1

-encodeCA1: Mimicking the CA1 Encoding Process in Rats During Open-field Behavior Using Deep Learning
+encodeCA1: mimicking the CA1 encoding process in rats during open-field behavior using deep learning

 This data comes from the Buzsaki Lab.
 The link is: